Harrell on the Ruger PC “Pistol Caliber” Carbine

 (Image: Screenshot from video)

 His first test is accuracy, so he shoots 50-yard offhand groups with each rifle.
-Ruger loses the match, while both the Marlin and the Beretta do pretty well — and essentially are on par with one another.
+Ruger loses the match.
+Both the Marlin and the Beretta do pretty well and essentially are on par with one another.

-Once again, the Ruger comes in last for accuracy, and the Marlin beats both for group size — but it also malfunctioned a few times.
+Once again, the Ruger comes in last for accuracy.
+The Marlin beats both for group size, but it also malfunctioned a few times.

-After a few other comparisons, he decides to run a bunch of different ammo through the PC Carbine to see if it will reliably function & feed it all.
+After a few other comparisons, he decides to run a bunch of different ammo through the PC Carbine to see if it will reliably function and feed it all.
 It does pretty well.

-He does bring up the question of whether the Ruger PC Carbine is actually a carbine… because it’s neither short nor light, which is generally a requirement of carbines.
-Happily, though, it does have a takedown feature — which acts much like that of the 10/22 takedown model, and which possibly explains the decision to mount both front & rear sights on the barrel, even though the rear is a peep.
+He does bring up the question of whether the Ruger PC Carbine is actually a carbine.
+It’s neither short nor light, which is generally a requirement of carbines.
+Happily, though, it does have a takedown feature, which acts much like that of the 10/22 takedown model, and which possibly explains the decision to mount both front and rear sights on the barrel, even though the rear is a peep.